Frequently Asked Questions

 Homeowners- Most homeowners who annex save money, in part because solid waste services to one-and two-family dwellings are included in your city property taxes, and due to lower water and sewer rates for in-city properties.
 Visit the Why Annex? page or use our Annexation Calculator to learn more about how being in the City of Columbia can save you money each year, or contact us.

-Commercial properties- Each commercial property and business has unique characteristics, and it is difficult to make any accurate generalized statement about the financial impact for these types of properties.
+Commercial properties and large multifamily- Each commercial property and business has unique characteristics, and it is difficult to make any accurate generalized statement about the financial impact for these types of properties.
 Some helpful information is on our Why Annex? page; please contact us at [email protected] or 803-545-3217 for additional assistance.

 Will I Have to Pay Two Tax Bills if I Annex?